 The two most commonly performed operations are the sagittal split osteotomy of the mandible, or lower jaw, and the Le Fort I osteotomy of the upper jaw.
 Surgery may include procedures to the chin, cheeks, eyes, nose, neck and facial skin in conjunction with the corrective jaw surgery in order to further enhance facial appearance.
-Prior to corrective jaw surgery close consultation with an orthodontist is important as the patient may require a period of pre-surgical and post-surgical orthodontics that lasts six to 12 months.
+Prior to corrective jaw surgery close consultation with an orthodontist is important as the patient may require a period of pre-surgical and post-surgical orthodontics that lasts 6 to 12 months.

-Sagittal split osteotomy (lower jaw)
+Sagittal Split Osteotomy (lower jaw)

-The sagittal split osteotomy of the lower jaw is done through incisions placed inside the mouth, near the back part of the cheek where it attaches to the lower jaw.
+The sagittal split osteotomy of the lower jaw is performed through incisions placed inside the mouth near the back part of the cheek where it attaches to the lower jaw.
 The jaw bone is divided in the area of the angle of the jaw in a front-to-back plane.
 This allows the tooth-bearing part of the lower jaw to slide backwards, in the case of a protruding lower jaw, or forward in the case of a deficient or short lower jaw.

 Le Fort 1 osteotomy (upper jaw)